How to Network with Your Peers

 You may also consider joining groups on social networks.
 These groups may be industry-related, or from a program or school you attended.
 Groups often host networking events that you can then attend to meet up with people you’ve connected with online.

-2. Consider Working with Another Independent Professional
+2. Team up with Another Independent Professional

 If there is someone in your existing network or industry who you’ve met with a few times and feel comfortable reaching out to, you may consider working together if the right project opportunity presents itself.
 Another independent can lend an extra set of hands for a bigger project you want to take on, or supplement your skillset with expertise that isn’t part of your repertoire.